T341/100-days-of-code/r1-log.md

 I continued to work on my freecodeCamp portfolio page.
 This project should have been relatively easy but, I attempted to do a few things that were outside the scope of the user requests and beyond what I've learned so far.
 I realize that I need to start working more systematically and give the users what they want and not what i think they should have.
 In any case, I expect to be finished with this in the next few days.

 ### R1D24
+Today I continued working on my portfolio page project.

+### R1D25
+More
+Today  I got started w/ Front End Web Dev lessons through the #GrowWithGoogle scholarship.
+I explored & made myself familiar with the Udacity platform.
+I also got through several sections of the first lessons.
+I also did a little work on my #freeCodeCamp Portfolio Project.
+I also found out what was causing the unintenional right margin.
+(It was a class I made up for one of my Divs)

+### R1D26
+#100DaysOfCode - Day 26:  Today I worked on #Udacity Front End Web Dev tutorials/exercises.
+I made it halfway through the third lesson